 When reducing nitro groups and imines, a highly useful synthetic reaction is catalytic hydrogenation.

 Dehalogenation of the Benzene Ring

-In any case, it is important to understand that Cl, Br, and I, which are bound to the benzene ring, will be replaced by hydrogen atoms through catalytic reduction.
+In any case, it is important to understand that Cl, Br, and I bonded to the benzene ring are replaced by hydrogen atoms through catalytic reduction.

 -Tin Chloride (SnCl2) Does Not Reduce the Halogens on the Benzene Ring

-How can it be reduced without affecting the halogens on the benzene ring?
-In this case, the synthesis is carried out by a method different from that of catalytic reduction.
+How can we reduce without affecting the halogen on the benzene ring?
+In this case, we have to proceed with the synthesis by a different method than catalytic reduction.

-For example, tin chloride (SnCl2) is a known reagent that can reduce the molecule.
+For example, tin chloride (SnCl2) is known as a reagent that can reduce molecules.
 By using tin chloride, the halogen on the benzene ring is not reduced, but the other parts of the molecule can be reduced.
 For example, an amino group can be synthesized by reducing a nitro group without hydrogen substitution of the halogen, as shown below.